 Parents will not always be informed if behaviour has been successfully managed in school.
-In the majority of incidences of improving the behaviour of children, which will be managed successfully by the child with guidance from the teacher, parents will not always be informed.
+In the majority of incidences where behaviour has been successfully managed by the child with guidance from the teacher, parents may not be informed.
 However, where a teacher feels that the behaviour is 'out of character' or becoming more frequent, parents may be invited in to meet with the class teacher or the headteacher.
 A change in children's behaviour is often an indication of changes at home or with friendships.
 It can suggest the child is not coping and feeling stressed.
 The purpose of the meeting would be to establish any underlying causes and identify suitable additional support that may be of help.